Dan Cohen

 Long-time readers of my blog know that I have not pulled punches when it comes to Google.
 To this day the biggest spike in readership on my blog was when, very early in Google’s book scanning project, I casually posted a scan of a human hand I found while looking at an edition of Plato.
 The post ended up on Digg, and since then it has been one of the many examples used by Google’s detractors to show a lack of quality in their library project.

 Let’s discuss the quality issues for a moment, since it is one point of obsession within the academy, an obsession I feel is slightly misplaced.
 Of course Google has some poor scans—as the saying goes, haste makes waste—but I’ve yet to see a scientific survey of the overall percentage of pages that are unreadable or missing (surely a miniscule fraction in my viewing of scores of Victorian books).
-Regarding metadata errors, as Jon Orwant of Google Books has noted, when you are dealing with a trillion pieces of metadata, who are likely to have millions of errors in need of correction.
+Regarding metadata errors, as Jon Orwant of Google Books has noted, when you are dealing with a trillion pieces of metadata, you are likely to have millions of errors in need of correction.
 Let us also not pretend the bibliographical world beyond Google is perfect.
 Many of the metadata problems with Google Books come from library partners and others outside of Google.

 Moreover, Google likely has remedies for many of these inadequacies.
 Google is constantly improving its OCR and metadata correction capabilities, often in clever ways.
 For instance, it recently acquired the reCAPTCHA system from Carnegie Mellon, which uses unwitting humans who are logging into online services to transcribe particularly hard or smudged words from old books.
 They have added a feedback mechanism for users to report poor scans.
 Truly bad books can be rescanned or replaced by other libraries’ versions.
 I find myself nonplussed by quality complaints about Google Books that have engineering solutions.
 That’s what Google does; it solves engineering problems very well.